 Text boxes are clips which display blocks of text in your project.
 Text clips behave like image clips-they are static images which display for the length of time you specify.
-You can also apply video properties and transitions to text clips.
+You can also apply video properties and transitions to text clips, along with Test Animations.